SungardAS/condensation/README.md

           // Create this bucket if it does not already exist
           create: true

-          // Prefix all objects (allows for multiple deploymets to the same bucket
+          // Prefix all objects (allows for multiple deployments to the same bucket
           prefix: '',

           labels: ['east']